codingforpleasure/customized-workspace/Ubuntu/useful-resources/matplotlib.md

 #### Get number of colors is a pallete

-Each palette consists a field `N`, which consist the number of colors in the palette.
+Each palette consists a field `N`, which holds the number of colors in the palette.

 ```python
 print(f"Number of colors is the pallete is: {plt.cm.Dark2.N}")